 Writing: All Jackson College students seeking a degree are required to pass the college-level writing course, ENG 131 Writing Experience I, or demonstrate proficiency in writing.
-Upon completion of assessment via multiple measures or the Jackson College writing placement assessment, students whose results indicate a need for further development in writing must enroll in ENG 091.
+Upon completion of assessment via multiple measures or the Jackson College writing placement assessment, students whose results indicate a need for further development in writing must enroll in ENG 091, Introduction to College Writing.

 Reading: All Jackson College students seeking a degree are required to demonstrate proficiency in reading.
-Upon completion of assessment via multiple measures, students whose results indicate a need for further development in reading must enroll in ENG 086.
+Upon completion of assessment via multiple measures, students whose results indicate a need for further development in reading must enroll in ENG 086, Active Reading.

 Mathematics: All Jackson College students seeking a degree are required to pass a mathematics course best suited to their program of study or demonstrate math proficiency.
-Upon completion of assessment via multiple measures or the Jackson College mathematics placement assessment, students whose results indicate a need for further development in mathematics must enroll in MAT 040, MAT 033, or MAT 039, based on mathematics course required for that pathway.
+Upon completion of assessment via multiple measures or the Jackson College mathematics placement assessment, students whose results indicate a need for further development in mathematics must enroll in MAT 040, Quantitative Reasoning Fundamentals; MAT 033, Algebra for Statistics; or MAT 039, Beginning Algebra, based on mathematics course required for that pathway.